Bawnorton/BarebonesAndroidActivityTemplate/README.md

 Contains the bare minimum to get an app up and running with view binding and a single activity.

 ## To Use
+1. Hit the green "Use this template" button at the top of the page
+2. Clone your new repo
+3. Open the project in Android Studio
-1. Change the package name in the gradle.properties file
+4. Change the package name in the gradle.properties file
-2. Change the package name in your Project Structure
+5. Change the package name in your Project Structure